windycom/windy-plugin-template/README.md

 # Windy Plugin Template

-This is template (or boilerplate) for development Windy Plugin.
+Template for development of Windy Plugins.

-## All documentation can be found at: [https://www.windy-plugins.com/](https://www.windy-plugins.com/)
+**All documentation can be found at: [https://docs.windy-plugins.com/](https://docs.windy-plugins.com/)**

 # CHANGELOG